Frood-for-Thought/Fitting-Most-Optimal-Constants-for-Bacterial-Chemotaxis-Equation/README.md

 # Fitting-Most-Optimal-Constants-for-Bacterial-Chemotaxis-Equation
+Bacteria use run-and-tumble mechanics to migrate towards food.
+Running is when a bacteria's flagella propel it in a certain direction with a constant speed.
+Tumbling is when a rotation of the flagella cause the bacteria to stop and redirect itself for the next run.
+This is how bacteria move around.
+Given an attractant, (a food gradient), bacteria tumble less moving towards food and tumble more moving away.
+This directed migration is called chemotaxis and and the speed bacteria travel directed up the food gradient is called the drift velocity.
-Using Data Analysis to filter out a list of potential constants per position for use in a stochastic run and tumble algorithm.
+For this simulation a drift velocity is known.
+The goal is to use Data Analysis to filter out a list of potential constants per position for use in a stochastic run and tumble algorithm.

 ## Programs
 Each Folder has a file, "Program Info.txt", to describe all files and their uses in the project.